miklevin/MikeLev.in/_posts/2023-05-21-bippity-boppity-bourgeoisie-can-ai-revolt-not-be-bloody.md

 Yes, yes, and the rich are jealous and they want that spell for themselves too.
 But I wasn't going to pay another penny for a Mac.
-But I get swept up in a whirlwind... a tornado... a Twister and get dropped in OZ.
+But I get swept up in a whirlwind... a tornado... a Twister and g0t dropped into the middle of the wonderful, colorful land of OZ.
 Everything in by dreary bleak life of a farmer's adopted niece in Kansas turns all color and I land on a witch, getting increased magical abilities.

 Right, right.
 I got it.
 Definitely a poor background, but a generous Aunt Emily and Uncle Henry who are well-meaning but still keeping me down through no fault